 Saint Stephen’s Monastery in Jerusalem

-Located in the Kidron valley, the Monastery of Saint Stephen is claiming to be over the placed where Stephanus was stoned to death (Acts 7:59).
-The crusaders were appearently to first to suggest the event to happen in the Kidron valley, next to the Lions gate, but this monastery, built in 1967, is the first building to commemorate the event at this location.
+Located in the Kidron valley, the Greek-Orthodox Monastery of Saint Stephen is claiming to be over the placed where Stephanus was stoned to death (Acts 7:59).
+The Medieval crusaders were appearently to first to suggest the event took place in the Kidron valley, next to the Lions’ Gate, but this monastery, built in 1967, is the first building to commemorate the event at this location.
 The execution site is said to be on a rocky slope just next to the monastery.
-It is now a memorial site for Stephanus, with its wall decorated with various Christian themes in Byzantine-Greek style.
-Despite its central location and importance, this site is not frequently visited by Christian pilgrims.
+It is now a memorial site for Saint Stephen, with its wall is decorated with various Christian themes in a Byzantine-Greek style.
+Despite its central location and religious significance, this site is suprisingly rarely visited by Christian pilgrims.

-A tour of Saint Stephen Monastery can be combined with a guided day tour of Jerusalem.
+A tour of the Monastery of Saint Stephen can be combined with a guided day tour of Jerusalem.